clusterfarmem/fastswap/README.md

 available in the system.
 If you type dmesg and you see "ctrl is ready for reqs" then the connection was successful!

+A good next step would be to try out our CFM framework: https://github.com/clusterfarmem/cfm

 ## DRAM backend

 You can use the DRAM backend for experimentation.
 Compile and load as follows: